-GSB: Diversion rates are now at 20%.
+GSB: Diversion rates are now at 20 percent.
 What are the goals for the new stadium?

-TT: The intent is for Zero-Waste (90% or greater diversion rate), which is helpful when you’re planning for it from the building’s inception.
+Tim: The intent is for Zero-Waste (90 percent or greater diversion rate), which is helpful when you’re planning for it from the building’s inception.
 And our lighting systems will be state of the art, both in terms of the use of LEDs and also with respect to natural light.
 The stadium is designed such that natural light will shine throughout the entire building.

 GSB: I’ve seen the artist’s renderings of the stadium and the natural light feature is spectacular.
 What about transportation?
 I’m struck by how the builders of the new Braves stadium, to be located in the northeast suburbs, seem to have ignored mass transit.
 What about the Falcons?

-TT: GWCCA is located in downtown Atlanta and is served by 2 MARTA stops.
-28% of Falcons fans already take it to the games.
+Tim: GWCCA is located in downtown Atlanta and is served by two MARTA stops.
+28 percent of Falcons fans already take it to the games.
 We expect those numbers to increase with the new stadium and the Falcons’ increased emphasis on sustainability.
 Bike share will also be part of the mix, as will a new street car line.

 Artist’s rendering of the New Falcons Stadium (and future home of the new Atlanta MLS team.)
-GWCCA’s intent is for the stadium to operate as a Zero Waste (at least 90% of waste diverted from landfill) facility.
+GWCCA’s intent is for the stadium to operate as a Zero Waste (at least 90 percent of waste diverted from landfill) facility.
 (Credit: SB Nation)